Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

 ## Description
-A sample demonstrating how to view a model into web application with the Autodesk View & Data API.
+A sample demonstrating how to view a model in a web application with the Autodesk View & Data API.
 This web application has a basic Node.js server and JavaScript/HTML5 client.
-This sample does not demonstrate how to upload a model ont he Autodesk server for translation.
+This sample does not demonstrate how to upload a model to the Autodesk server for translation.

 ## Dependencies
 Install Node.js on your machine and clone this repo.
-Download the project' dependencies using npm before running the app by running the following command
+Download the project dependencies using npm before running the app by running the following command
 ```
 npm install
 ```